Principal Investigator Eligibility

 Upon receipt of the above information, the ORSP Director will consult with the Vice President for Research.
 The requestor will be notified of the final determination within seven days.
 Should an exception be approved, all PI requirements - such as compliance, training, and procedures - must be met.

-Postdoctoral fellows and students generally are not eligible to serve as PI or Co-PI as they typically are not contractual employees.
+Postdoctoral fellows and students generally are not eligible to serve as PI as they typically are not contractual employees.
 However, certain external funding programs have as their purpose the support of graduate education or research through student-initiated projects.
 For those programs, the following conditions apply:

 - A full-time faculty member must serve as Faculty Advisor.